National electronic conveyancing (NEC)

 - comply with the tax and duty requirements of revenue offices

-- lodge instruments with the Lands Titles Office and receive confirmation of their lodgement and registration.
+- lodge instruments with Land Services SA and receive confirmation of their lodgement and registration.

 Property Exchange Australia